Undergraduate Program

 |

-The schedule of OPT 254/PHYS 371 will be changed before starting this class for the days and time convenient to every student.
-This advanced laboratory class for juniors and seniors (sophomores should contact the instructor for permission) consists of three modules accompanied by lecture materials: Module 1.
-Scanning electron microscopy (SEM) and transmission electron microscopy (TEM) (both online); Module 2.
-Atomic force microscopy (hybrid); Module 3.
-Confocal fluorescence and optical microscopy (hybrid).
-In addition to the 2 hours labs, topics covered in 1 hour lab lectures (online) include function and capabilities of the SEM and TEM, the nature of nanoscale surface forces in solids and principles of atomic force microscopy, confocal fluorescence microscopy of single nanoemitters, optical microscopy including high-resolution optical microscopy, and discussion of advances of nanoscience and nanotechnology.
-Students are expected to have completed a sequence in introductory physics with a strong performance in electromagnetism, the basics of modern physics and physical optics.
-Junior and Senior level.
+This advanced, 4-credit-hour laboratory class (in person) for juniors and seniors (sophomores should contact the instructor for permission) consists of three laboratory modules accompanied by lecture materials: Module 1.
+Scanning electron microscopy (SEM) and transmission electron microscopy (TEM); Module 2.
+Atomic force microscopy; Module 3.
+Confocal fluorescence and optical microscopy.
+In addition to one 2 h lab per week, topics covered in two 1-1.5 h lab lectures per week include function and capabilities of the SEM and TEM, the principles of atomic force microscopy, confocal fluorescence microscopy of single nanoemitters, optical microscopy including high-resolution optical microscopy, and discussion of advances of nanoscience and nanotechnology.
+The laboratory components will use the facilities of the University of Rochester Integrated Nanosystems Center and the Institute of Optics.
+Students are expected to have completed a sequence in introductory physics.
 Maximum 8 students can take this course.
-Please, contact Prof. Svetlana Lukishova (lukishov@optics.rochester.edu) for instructor permission.
-This is a required class for the University of Rochester program on the Certificate for Nanoscience and Nanoengineering. |
+Grading will be based on three lab reports and three quizzes.
+The schedule of OPT 254/PHYS 371 will be selected before starting this class for the days and time convenient to every student.
+Please, contact Prof. Svetlana Lukishova (lukishov@optics.rochester.edu) for all questions.
+This is a required class for the University of Rochester undergraduate program on the Certificate for Nanoscience and Nanoengineering.
+If you are interested in the Certificate program, please contact Prof. Lukishova. |

 |